raikasdev/bodybuilder/README.md

 In the process the text tags with `wp-rich` attribute are turned into RichText-elements.

 On the backend the block is registered and the HTML is parsed to find the wp-rich attribute IDs to register.

+Parsing the DOM might not be the most efficient way to do this.
+I'll have to investigate using regular expressions in the future.